-Tending to maintenance projects will protect the value of your home.
+Tending to home maintenance projects will protect the value of your home.
 Spring is an ideal time to assess damage from the winter and make necessary repairs to prepare for the months ahead.
-Get started with this home maintenance checklist:

 Energy and Appliance Maintenance